davidawad/davidawad.github.io/_posts/2017-08-20-fight-tickets.md

 - You can find this information online and I suggest you do it well in advance before you send the actual letter.
 The letter will read something like "I would like trial by written declaration and include the citation number."
 Again this buys you more time.
 What will happen is that the court will process your request and send you the appropriate forms to fill out.
 It takes a while for them to do this, it took over a month before I got my papers.
 Some counties might provide the ability to start the process from online.
 That is up to you.
 I personally would opt for typing a letter and mailing it.
 The more time you can buy the better.

-### Once you receive the papers
+#### Once you receive the papers

 - **Construct your case as precisely as possible.** Include all the details you can.
 Your letter must be revised a few times to prevent contradictions or inaccuracies.
 Have some of your friends or peers revise it if you like.
 - **Structure:** Make sure the wording is formal and that the events are in order.
 Start out by describing where you were driving, time of day, weather, how fast you were going etc. Followed by where you were being pulled over, speed, lanes.
 The conversation and then your reasons why feel the ticket is unjust.
 - **Diagrams:** Include diagrams if you can.
 Even a hand drawn one.
 It helps
 - **Deadline:** Send it by the deadline stated on the papers.
 Time extension is very important.
 - **Wait**
 - **Results:** Results will of course either be in your favor or against.
 If you lose you usually have the option to have an in person trial, or at this point just deal with the fine.
-Which of course you won't becuase that's why we're reading this.
+Which of course you won't becuase that's why you're reading this.
 I know this sounds like a lot of work, but it really only took me an hour or two to type a letter and make a diagram for it.
 I did a bit of additional research, but most of the information is here for you already.
 You’ll save hundreds of dollars and points on your driver’s license PLUS having to go and pay for traffic school.
 It was definitely worth the time.

 [Here's a link to a sample written declaration](http://i.imgur.com/uGaaq.png).